 A DUI conviction can potentially damage your career and personal life for decades.
 Job opportunities could be affected and your current job could be at risk.
 Even future employment opportunities 20 years from now could be affected because of a DUI conviction today.

-If I’m arrested for a DUI Will I Lose My Job?
+If I’m arrested for a DUI In Washington Will I Lose My Job?

 If you are convicted of a DUI, you may be disqualified from holding certain driving licenses, such as a commercial driving license or pilot’s license.
 Furthermore, your eligibility for professional licensure could be adversely affected.